mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

   - Skill sub-functions Talend, ForgeRock IDM, ForgeRock IG, SailPoint, ForgeRock UI are applicable to Technical Design and Build
   - Skill sub-functions Automated and Manual are applicable only to Test function

+#### 4.1.4 Automatic Resource Status Management
+- The system shall automatically mark any resource as Inactive when their project end date is in the past.
+- This rule ensures that resources are automatically considered unavailable for allocation once their project assignment has ended.

 ### 4.2 Release Management

 #### 4.2.1 Release Creation